ErvinCaraval/backend-v1/promt.new.md

+# Academic Report: AI Usage in backend-v1 Project

+**Author:** Ervin Caravali Ibarra
+**Student Code:** 1925648
+**Institution:** Universidad del Valle
+**Course:** Software Engineering / DevOps
+**Period:** September 20–25, 2025

+---
+## Table of Contents
+1. Introduction
+2. AI Usage Log
+3. Prompts Used (Full Text)
+4. Conclusions

+---
+## 1. Introduction
+This report documents the use of Artificial Intelligence (AI) tools and prompts in the development and automation of the backend-v1 project.
+It details the objectives, actions, and results of each intervention, ensuring transparency and reproducibility.

+---
+## 2. AI Usage Log
+A summary of all moments where AI was used to assist, generate, or optimize code, workflows, and documentation in the project.

+---
+## 3. Prompts Used (Full Text)

 ## 2. Advanced CI/CD Workflow Engineering
 - **Complexity:** Requires deep knowledge of DevOps, automation, security, reporting, and multi-environment orchestration.
 - **Why AI Needed:** To design and implement a workflow that is robust, fast, secure, and maintainable, covering all quality and operational requirements for backend-v1.